raphaelheinz/LeetHub-3.0/README.md

 ## What is LeetHub-3.0?

-A chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="http://leetcode.com/">Leetcode</a> problem.
+A chrome extension that automatically pushes your code to GitHub when you pass all tests on a <a href="https://leetcode.com/">Leetcode</a> or <a href="https://leetcode.cn/">Leetcode CN</a> problem.
 It's forked from <a href="https://github.com/arunbhardwaj/LeetHub-2.0">LeetHub-2.0</a> which is not compatible with Leetcode anymore since the latest updates.

 ## Why LeetHub?